Dry skin

 Your skin's outermost layer (the stratum corneum) is structured like a brick wall: skin cells are the bricks, and the spaces between them are filled with a mortar of fatty acids, ceramides, and cholesterol.
 That mortar is the barrier.
 Its job is to keep water in and keep irritants out.

 In dry skin, the mortar is thin, broken, or missing in places.
-Water evaporates faster than your skin can replace it.
+Water evaporates faster than your skin can hold onto it; researchers call that transepidermal water loss.
 Irritants get further than they should.
 The visible result is flakiness, tightness, fine lines that look deeper than they are, and an itchy, reactive surface that responds badly to almost everything you put on it.

-The published understanding here (Madison 2003, Lynde 2014) lines up with what I see clinically: the cure isn't more water.
-It's rebuilding the mortar.
+The published understanding here (Madison 2003, Danby 2022) lines up with what I see clinically: dry skin usually needs better barrier support, not a bigger water bottle.

 What works